Looking for your next adventure fix? Look no further than Wild Swimming.

 Most landowners are pretty relaxed about you enjoying a quick dip.
 Don't be overly discouraged by ‘no swimming' sings but of course do take them into account for safety reasons.
 Many are there just to protect landowners from being sued.

-So now you're convinced that wild swimming is for you.
+So now you're convinced that this is for you.
 But what kit do you need for your first trip?

 Well, wild swimming just might be the ultimate accessible adventure given you technically don't need any kit.
 No expensive bikepacking bags or 4 season tents here.
 In fact, you need less than you're wearing right now...at least I assume so, but each to their own and all the that if not.